Home | Contact

 Weatherization helps low-to-moderate-income households who own or rent eligible homes: apartments, cabins, condominiums, houses, mobile homes, and multi-family dwellings (duplexes and larger).

 Thousands of qualified Alaskans have received free home weatherization to bring their homes up to safe, healthy, and energy-efficient standards.
 Weatherization adds years of life to buildings in Alaska’s harsh arctic climate.
 It also benefits energy conservation, saving homeowners on their previous heating bills.
 The Weatherization Assistance Program is available to renters and homeowners throughout the state.
 A home may be weatherized once every 15 years.
 Even though applications are accepted year-round, there is always a wait list, as most work is done during the construction season.
 Applying early may help expedite the process.
-For more details, see the project synopsis here.
+Click here to explore this opportunity.

 The Homer Foundation